Vetinar1/CHIPS/README.md

 `param_space_margins` must be a dict, with each key exactly matching each key from `param_space`.
 The values may be either floats or iterables.
 If they are floats, they are interpeted as fractions.
 E.g. if dimension X goes from 0 to 5, and the margin of X is 0.1, then the margins on each end will have a size of 0.5.
+The dimension *including* margins is then -0.5 to 5.5.
 If they are iterables, the extends of the margins are given directly.
 Example:

 ```